rob-bl8ke/car-auction/README.md

 Using a paged search with MongoDB.Entities is very simple.
 Simply use the `PagedSearch` method.
 The result will include the `PageCount`, `TotalCount`, and the results.
 See `SearchController`.

+#### More Advanced Search stuff

+Important that you go over [this tutorial](https://www.udemy.com/course/build-a-microservices-app-with-dotnet-and-nextjs-from-scratch/learn/lecture/39040426).
+It uses a "new style" switch statment to add some advanced filtering to your search query.
+Useful for (probably) just about any filtering logic you may require at some point.

 # References and Side-notes

 #### Take control of auto-generate VS Code Features